tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/index.md

     Embedding Projector.
   * @{$programmers_guide/debugger$Debugging TensorFlow Programs}, which
     explains how to use the TensorFlow debugger (tfdbg).
-  * @{$programmers_guide/supervisor$Supervisor: Training Helper for Days-Long Trainings}, which explains how to gracefully handle system crashes during lengthy training sessions.
-(We have not revised this document for v1.3.)
   * @{$programmers_guide/version_compat$TensorFlow Version Compatibility},
     which explains backward compatibility guarantees and non-guarantees.
   * @{$programmers_guide/faq$FAQ}, which contains frequently asked